-Several studies reported the role or iron and aluminum oxides in the arsenate adsorption.13, 18 Overall, arsenate β and Kf were increased linearly with the increase in metal oxide contents.
-Loess derived Guliana and Mansehra soils which are more weathered soils had greater amount of clay in Bt horizons and ultimately higher iron and aluminum oxides resulted in greater adsorption of arsenate as compared to alluvium derived Rawal and Kotli soils.
+Several studies reported the role or iron and aluminum oxides in the As(V) adsorption.13, 18 Overall, As(V) β and Kf were increased linearly with the increase in metal oxide contents.
+Loess derived Guliana and Mansehra soils which are more weathered soils had greater amount of clay in Bt horizons and ultimately higher iron and aluminum oxides resulted in greater adsorption of As(V) as compared to alluvium derived Rawal and Kotli soils.
 The adsorption intensity, β ranged from 2.07 to 3.43 and Kf ranged from 13 to 76 L Kg-1 and.
-The adsorption parameters vary widely with the change in soil properties especially due to differences in iron oxides.39 The β showed non-significant relation with the metal oxides indicating weak binding of arsenite on metal oxide surfaces.
-However, arsenite β was positively related with clay content (r 0.38) and CEC (r 0.36).
-Adsorption capacity of arsenite was higher in weathered horizons of the Guliana and the Mansehra soils while β values are greater in Bw/Bt horizons of all the soils compared to remaining horizons.
-The Kf for arsenite increased with depth in all the soils except for the Kotli soil.
-Similar values for Kf of arsenite were observed by Elkhatib et al.39 in loamy soils.
-Arsenite Kf showed similar behavior as arsenate in positive correlation with Fed (r 0.77), Ald (r 0.87), Feo (r 0.46) and Alo (r 0.82).
+The adsorption parameters vary widely with the change in soil properties especially due to differences in iron oxides.39 The β showed non-significant relation with the metal oxides indicating weak binding of As(III) on metal oxide surfaces.
+However, As(III) β was positively related with clay content (r 0.38) and CEC (r 0.36).
+Adsorption capacity of As(III) was higher in weathered horizons of the Guliana and the Mansehra soils while β values are greater in Bw/Bt horizons of all the soils compared to remaining horizons.
+The Kf for As(III) increased with depth in all the soils except for the Kotli soil.
+Similar values for Kf of As(III) were observed by Elkhatib et al.39 in loamy soils.
+Arsenite Kf showed similar behavior as As(V) in positive correlation with Fed (r 0.77), Ald (r 0.87), Feo (r 0.46) and Alo (r 0.82).
 The Bt horizons of the Guliana and the Mansehra soil had higher Kf values due to higher clay and metal oxides content.

 PREDICTION OF ADSORPTION PARAMETERS

-We selected the soil properties (independent parameters) by stepwise regression maximizing r2 and predicted the adsorption parameters of arsenate and arsenite obtained from fitting the isotherm to the Fruendlich equation.
+We selected the soil properties (independent parameters) by stepwise regression maximizing r2 and predicted the adsorption parameters of As(V) and As(III) obtained from fitting the isotherm to the Fruendlich equation.
 Soil was included as an independent parameter.
 Intercept differed with the soil type in case r2 improves significantly due to addition of soil type as variable.
 The multiple regression equations have more value to understand the processes rather than as predictive tools.
-The regression equations for arsenate and arsenite adsorption parameters are given in the Table 4.
-It is apparent that β for arsenate is positively related with Ald while negatively correlated with CEC, CaCO3 and clay confirming the observation of Raven et al. 18 that adsorption intensity was more related to metal oxides.
+The regression equations for As(V) and As(III) adsorption parameters are given in the Table 4.
+It is apparent that β for As(V) is positively related with Ald while negatively correlated with CEC, CaCO3 and clay confirming the observation of Raven et al. 18 that adsorption intensity was more related to metal oxides.
 Freundlich coefficient related to adsorption capacity Kf in all soils was more related to Feo and Alo as compared to Fed and Ald.40.
-However, β for arsenite suppressed by aluminum oxides (Ald and Alo) whereas increased in the presence of iron oxides and CEC related to clay content.38 The regression equation for arsenite Kf showed that adsorption capacity of arsenite increases with increase in Ald whereas it was suppressed by increase in CaCO3 and CEC.
+However, β for As(III) suppressed by aluminum oxides (Ald and Alo) whereas increased in the presence of iron oxides and CEC related to clay content.38 The regression equation for As(III) Kf showed that adsorption capacity of As(III) increases with increase in Ald whereas it was suppressed by increase in CaCO3 and CEC.